Background / CV

 Our laboratory also maintains several other active research interests, including cognitive development and 'theory of mind', subjective time dilation, aesthetic visual experience, the efficient communication of visual information, and the foundations of cognitive science.
 We are particularly interested in the question of how cognitive science succeeds as a coherent, unified discipline.

 Uddenberg, S., & Scholl, B. J. (under review).
-TeleFace: Revealing default attractors for perceived race using serial reproduction of faces.
+TeleFace: Serial reproduction of faces reveals a Whiteward bias in race memory.

 Liverence, B. M., & Scholl, B. J. (under review).
 Selective attention increases the refresh rate of visual awareness.